Privacy Act Systems - DOL/SOL-9

-Manual and the electronic records are retrieved by the name of the individual making the appeal.
+Files are retrieved by the name of the individual making the appeal.
 Electronic records are retrieved by the name of the appellant, the appellant's law firm, the original requester, the subject, the denying officer, the disposition date, and the case number.

 RETENTION AND DISPOSAL:

 Records are retained for six years until after final agency determination or three years after final court adjudication, whichever is later.

 SYSTEM MANAGER(S) AND ADDRESS: